chef/chef-web-docs/chef_master/source/workflow.rst

 -----------------------------------------------------
 Union is the first of the three shared pipeline stages.
 The purpose of the Union stage is to assess the impact of the change in the context of a complete (or as close as possible) installation of the set of projects that comprise the system as a whole.
 Union is where you are able to test for interactions between interdependent projects.
 The phases in Union and the remaining stages in the pipeline are the same: provision, deploy, smoke, and functional.

-When an artifact is in Union, Chef Automate ensures that any projects that depend on it can only pass their own Acceptance stages by proving their compatibility with that artifact.
-Chef Automate does this by pinning the versions of the dependencies to the version of the artifact in Union.
-In this way, Chef Automate forces projects to consume updates to their dependencies as early as possible and prevents them from shipping before proving that they are compatible with the latest version.
+When an artifact is in Union, Workflow ensures that any projects that depend on it can only pass their own Acceptance stages by proving their compatibility with that artifact.
+Workflow does this by pinning the versions of the dependencies to the version of the artifact in Union.
+In this way, Workflow forces projects to consume updates to their dependencies as early as possible and prevents them from shipping before proving that they are compatible with the latest version.

 If a problem is discovered in Union (it will happen, that is what Union is for), the cooperating teams need to have a conversation about the right fix.
 Sometimes the fix may require a change on a different project than the one that initiated the break.
 To fix the break, you submit a new change through the pipeline.
-Chef Automate is fundamentally a roll-forward system.
+Workflow is fundamentally a roll-forward system.

-Chef Automate ensures that only one change is active in each of the Union, Rehearsal, and Delivered stages at any one time.
+Workflow ensures that only one change is active in each of the Union, Rehearsal, and Delivered stages at any one time.
 This orchestration increases safety by encouraging small batch change.
 In complex systems, identifying root causes of issues in the context of a single change is much easier than trying to analyze larger batches of changes across many different projects.
-In the future, Chef Automate's dependency management features will be enhanced to include all concurrent deploys in Union, Rehearsal, and Delivered, as long as they map to completely unrelated dependency sets.
+In the future, Workflow's dependency management features will be enhanced to include all concurrent deploys in Union, Rehearsal, and Delivered, as long as they map to completely unrelated dependency sets.

 Rehearsal Stage
 -----------------------------------------------------